phac-nml/biohansel/docs/source/user-docs/subtyping_schemes.rst

 |proper_subtype|

 Based on the SNPs seen in the .vfc file and the rooted tree, hierarchical codes are assigned.
 The root is in an odd spot in this example as it was determined mostly based off of the SNPs seen in the parsnp tree.
-It is important to verify that the root is correct with an outgroup as the BioHansel scheme needs to be strictly hierarchical.
+It is important to verify that the root is correct with an outgroup as the biohansel scheme needs to be strictly hierarchical.

 |
 10. Extract from the SNV table or VCF file the canonical SNPs that define the subtype and differentiate it from other strains using `FEHT <https://github.com/chadlaing/feht>`_ which can be installed into bioconda or galaxy.

-The installation instructions are found in the link but if you are using bioconda for BioHansel, the easiest thing to do is go to the wanted environment and install FEHT there with the following commands:
+The installation instructions are found in the link but if you are using bioconda for biohansel, the easiest thing to do is go to the wanted environment and install FEHT there with the following commands:

 .. code-block:: bash